edubart/nelua-lang/docs/pages/overview.md

 # Overview

-This is a quick overview of the language features using many examples.
+This is a quick overview of the language features that are currently implemented by examples.
+All the features and examples presented here should work with the latest Nelua, for features not implemented yet please see the [draft](/draft/)

+## A note for Lua users

-Most of Nelua syntax and semantics is similar to Lua, thus if you know Lua you probably know Nelua too, however Nelua have many additions to code with types, to make more efficient code and to meta program.
+Most of Nelua syntax and semantics are similar to Lua, thus if you know Lua you probably know Nelua too.
+However Nelua have many additions to code with type annotations, to make more efficient code and to meta program.
 This overview try to focus more on those features.

+Although copying Lua code without or minor is a goal of Nelua, not all Lua features are implemented yet.
+Mostly the dynamic part such as tables and dynamic typing are not implemented yet, thus at the moment is best to try Nelua using type notations.

+There is no interpreter or VM, all the code is converted directly into native machine code, thus expect better efficiency than Lua.
+However this means that Nelua can't load code generated at runtime, the user is encouraged to generate code at compile time using the preprocessor.

+## A note for C users

+Nelua tries to expose most of C features without overhead, thus expect to get near C performance when coding in the C style, that is using type notations, manual memory management, pointers, records (structs).

+The semantics are not exactly as C semantics but close.
+There are modifications to minimize undefined behaviors (like initialize to zero by default) and other ones to keep Lua semantics (like integer division rounds towards minus infinity).
+However there are ways to get C semantics for each case when needed.

+The preprocessor is much more powerful than C preprocessor, because it's actually the compiler running in Lua, thus you can interact with the compiler while parsing.
+The preprocessor should be used for making generic code and avoiding code duplication.

+Nelua generates everything compiled into a single readable C file, if you know C is recommended to read the generated C code sometimes to learn more what exactly the compiler outputs.

 --------------------------------------------------------------------------------
 ## Hello world